KKovalets/EuLag/ReadMe.txt

 for example, Fd(z)_30.dat, Sp(z)_30.dat, Fd(z)_norm_30.dat, Sp(z)_norm_30.dat, gamma_30.dat if alpha=30 days)

 How to use:
 Step 1: input the parameters into input-file.
 Follow the instructions to input the data correctly.
+In this release parameters and temperature and oxygen profiles are set as ones that were used in our simulations for the Atlantic Ocean.

 Step 2: If you want to model some specific ocean and change temperature and oxygen concentration profiles, replace the corresponding data-files "Temperature.dat" and "O2 concentration.dat" with new ones with the same names.
 You can found measurements data in https://github.com/KKovalets/EuLag_DataSet repository or in EuLag_DataSet release.
 Change the corresponding parameters n_data1 and n_data2 in the input-file. n_data1 is a number of lines in "Temperature.dat" and n_data2 is a number of lines in "O2 concentration.dat" file.